 function will be present in myNewBranch

 .
-In Unison, we don't have specific named "commits", just additions and updates to the codebase state.
+In Unison, we don't have specific named "commits", just additions to the codebase state.

 We'll merge this branch back into the main